 With specialist prostate cancer treatment clinics in Germany, Austria, Switzerland, and now in the USA, Vitus are the world leaders in prostate cancer treatment, offering patients hope, innovative treatment and impressive results.

-Our track record of over 700 successful IRE treatments clearly shows that no one knows more about NanoKnife—the most up-to-date treatment for prostate cancer.
+Our track record of over two 1000 successful IRE treatments clearly shows that no one knows more about NanoKnife—the most up-to-date treatment for prostate cancer.

 Until recently we were known as The Prostate Center.
 We have chosen Vitus as our new name as we consolidate our position as a global centre of excellence for prostate cancer treatment, building on our years of experience and success.